Beshario/Robotics-Search-and-Sample-Return/README.md

 Beshari Project Write Up

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
-Add/modify functions to allow for color selection of obstacles and rock samples.
+Add/modify functions to allow for colour selection of obstacles and rock samples.
-Test Images

 ![sample pics](/Users/besh/miniconda3/RoboND-Python-StarterKit/RoboND-Rover-Project/calibration_images/example_grid1.jpg)
 ![sample pics2](/Users/besh/miniconda3/RoboND-Python-StarterKit/RoboND-Rover-Project/calibration_images/example_rock1.jpg)

+*Fig1: Test Images*

 A new function was added to the notebook: